beep-projects/SystaPi/README.md

 The path and method names on the REST server are implemented case insensitive.
 The root path is: `systarest`, or `SystaREST`, or any variation you like.
 So you should be able to access the server via `http://systapi:1337/SystaREST/`.
 This base URL will be used for the following examples and should work for most network configurations.
 If not, you have to replace `systapi` with the URL assigned by your router.
 The server provides a WADL of the provided API at: [http://systapi:1337/application.wadl?detail=true](http://systapi:1337/application.wadl?detail=true)
-If a command is called which should retrieve data from the SystaREST, but the communication is not running, `start` is automatically called, but the reply will be empty until the first data packet is received from the Paradigma Systa Comfort.
+If a command is called which should retrieve data from the SystaREST, but the communication is not running, `start` is automatically called, but the reply will be empty until the first data packet is received from the Paradigma SystaComfort.
 Data packets are sent every minute.

 #### start